Skip to main content

 Action

-Cardholder Best Practices
+Cardholder Best Practices:

 • Consult the GSA SmartPay website and interactive State sales tax map prior to an official government travel or before making a purchase to determine State sales tax exemption status, and if a form is required for tax exemption